truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     Enum.bitFlags_InitStates
     { None: 0, InitBegun: 1, InitFinished: 2, ActiveReady: 4, AllDone: 8 }

+<a name="bitFlags_PlatformConfigs"></a>

+	//Used for settings and configuraions of the platform environment
+        // [Bitwise Flags]
+        bitFlags_PlatformConfigs: {
+            None: 0,
+            PlatformInteractionBlockEnabled: 1,
+            MainMenuVisibilityEnabled: 2,
+            PopupInfoEnabled: 4,
+            autoBehaviorEnabled: 8
+        },

+<a name="bitFlags_PlatformStates"></a>

     //Used for keeping track what the platform is doing [Bitwise Flags] Enum.bitFlags_PlatformStates
     { None: 0, WaitingForParent: 1, WaitingForAllSelect: 2 }